Coindre Hall: Suffolk County Ownership

 The Suffolk County Legislature voted to purchase Coindre Hall for $750,000 in July 1972 and spent $4,000 to map the area.
 The plan was to use it as a harborfront park and lease the manor to the Town of Huntington to be used as a cultural center.

 At the end of 1976, Suffolk County decided to close Coindre Hall due to budget cutbacks.
 It was costing the county about $90,000 to keep it open.
 Since the county's purchase of the property it had been used by the Huntington Militia, the Suffolk County Highway Patrol Bureau and the Huntington Art League.

 The property was leased from Suffolk County in 1981 by Eagle Hill School, a private coeducational boarding school for students with learning disabilities.
 The school signed a 25year lease but run into financial difficulties and broke the lease in 1989.
 The school had declining enrollment and could not afford the rent or make needed repairs to the building.

 Today

 Since 1973, Coindre Hall Park has been administered by the Suffolk County Department of Parks, Recreation & Conservation.
-Currently there is a gym that hosts soccer and basketball, and [www.splashesofhope.org Splashes of Hope] has art studio space upstairs through a work-exchange program with the county.
+Currently there is a gym that hosts soccer and basketball, Coindre Hall Soccer and Splashes of Hope has art studio space upstairs through a work-exchange program with the county.

-The mansion is often used for hosting weddings and unique catered events exclusively through Lessings Caterers.
+The mansion is often used for hosting weddings and unique catered events exclusively through Lessing's Hospitality Group.
 The Town of Huntington Department of Parks & Recreation used Coindre Hall for its adult exercise classes in Fall 2018.

 The land around the mansion is used as a dog park and extends all the way down to Huntington Harbor connecting the mansions' property and Gold Star Battalion beach.

 On September 26, 1985, it was listed on the National Register of Historic Places and dedicated to the Suffolk County Historic Trust.